Neural nets with basis decomposition layers

 1 Unrolling: Implementing sparse coding using neural nets

-Often credited to Gregor and LeCun (2010), this trick imagines each step in an iterative sparse coding optimisation as a layer in a neural net and then optimises the gradient descent step of that iterative coding, given you, in effect, a way of learning optimally fast, or optimally fast, sparse bases.
+Often credited to Gregor and LeCun (2010), this trick imagines each step in an iterative sparse coding optimisation as a layer in a neural net and then optimises the gradient descent step of that iterative coding, giving you, in effect, a way of learning optimally fast, or optimally fast, sparse bases.
 This has been taken a long way by, e.g. Monga, Li, and Eldar (2021).

 2 Convolutional neural networks as sparse coding

 Elad and Papyan and others have a miniature school of Deep Learning analysis based on Multi Layer Convolutional Sparse Coding (Papyan, Romano, and Elad 2017; Papyan et al. 2018; Papyan, Sulam, and Elad 2017; Sulam et al. 2018).
-The argument here is that essentially Convnets are already solving sparse coding problems they just don’t know it.
+The argument here is that essentially Convnets are already solving sparse coding problems; they just don’t know it.
 They argue:

 The recently proposed multilayer convolutional sparse coding (ML-CSC) model, consisting of a cascade of convolutional sparse layers, provides a new interpretation of convolutional neural networks (CNNs).
-Under this framework, the forward pass in a CNN is equivalent to a pursuit algorithm aiming to estimate the nested sparse representation vectors from a given input signal. …Our work represents a bridge between matrix factorization, sparse dictionary learning, and sparse autoencoders, and we analyze these connections in detail.
+Under this framework, the forward pass in a CNN is equivalent to a pursuit algorithm aiming to estimate the nested sparse representation vectors from a given input signal. …Our work represents a bridge between matrix factorization, sparse dictionary learning, and sparse autoencoders, and we analyse these connections in detail.

 However, as interesting as this sounds, I am not deeply engaged with it, since this does not solve any immediate problems for me.